tldr-pages/tldr/pages/linux/runuser.md

 `runuser {{user}} -l`

-- Specific a shell for running or login instead of default shell:
+- Specify a [s]hell for running instead of default shell (also works for login):

 `runuser {{user}} -l -s /bin/sh`